-You can modify the custom presets provided in the Video Quality drop-down list.
+You can modify the custom presets provided in both the Video Quality and Browse Video Quality drop-down lists.
 Using custom settings, you can more closely manage signal quality and record capacity by choosing the chrominance sampling method, group of picture length (GOP), and bit rate best suited for your application.